Albanians: Balkans

-Approximately 5 million Albanians are geographically distributed across the Balkan Peninsula with about half this number living in Albania, Kosovo, North Macedonia and Montenegro as well as to a more lesser extent in Croatia and Serbia.
+Approximately five million Albanians are geographically distributed across the Balkan Peninsula with about half this number living in Albania, Kosovo, North Macedonia and Montenegro as well as to a more lesser extent in Croatia and Serbia.
 There are also significant Albanian populations in Greece.

-Approximately 1.8 million Albanians are concentrated in the partially recognised Republic of Kosovo.
+Approximately 1.8 million Albanians are concentrated in Kosovo.
 They are geographically distributed south of the municipality of North Mitrovica and constitute the overall majority ethnic group of the territory.

 In Montenegro, the Albanian population is currently estimated to be around 30,000 forming one of the constituent ethnic minority groups of the country.
 They predominantly live in the coastal region of Montenegro around the municipalities of Ulcinj and Bar but also Tuz and around Plav in the northern region as well as in the capital city of Podgorica in the central region.

 In North Macedonia, there are more than approximately 500,000 Albanians constituting the largest ethnic minority group in the country.
 The vast majority of the Albanians are chiefly concentrated around the municipalities of Tetovo and Gostivar in the northwestern region, Struga and Debar in the southwestern region as well as around the capital of Skopje in the central region.

 In Croatia, the number of Albanians stands at approximately 17.500 mostly concentrated in the counties of Istria, Split-Dalmatia and most notably in the capital city of Zagreb.
 The Arbanasi people who historically migrated to Bulgaria, Croatia and Ukraine live in scattered communities across Bulgaria, Croatia and Southern Ukraine.

 In Serbia, the Albanians are an officially recognised ethnic minority group with a population of around 70,000.
 They are significantly concentrated in the municipalities of Bujanovac and Preševo in the Pčinja District.
 In Romania, the number of Albanians is unofficially estimated from 500 to 10,000 mainly distributed in Bucharest.
 They are recognised as an ethnic minority group and are respectively represented in Parliament of Romania.